Diamond Skulls

 Diamond Skulls (also known as Dark Obsession) is a British 1989 thriller directed by Nick Broomfield who also co-wrote with Tim Rose-Price.
 An established documentary filmmaker, this is Broomfield's first work of fiction.
-It is produced by Tim Bevan and Jane Fraser and stars Amanda Donohoe, Gabriel Byrne, Ralph Brown, Judy Parfitt and Struan Rodger and has a music score by Hans Zimmer.
+It is produced by Tim Bevan and Jane Fraser and stars Amanda Donohoe, Gabriel Byrne and Struan Rodger and has a music score by Hans Zimmer.
 It includes the last film performance of Ian Carmichael.

 Plot

 Lord Hugo Bruckton is a young Englishman who is the heir to a vast fortune.
 He is married to Ginny, who seems devoted and loyal to him, and they have a young son.
 But Hugo is haunted by jealousy, for he imagines Ginny in the arms of a colleague.
 He begins to spy on her and goes into a rage over her suspected infidelity.
-One night, after a social gathering with members of his old British Army regiment, Hugo and his friends go out for a drive.
+One night, after a social gathering with members of his old British Army regiment, Hugo and his friends go out for a drive through London.
 He accidentally runs over a woman, who dies at the scene.
 All but one of his friends urge Hugo to drive on.
 In his drunk state of mind, Hugo had imagined himself running over Ginny.

 Over the next few days, a psychological war ensues.
 Peter, Hugo's business associate, wants to use the cover-up to leverage power over the estate.
 Jamie, who's dating Hugo's sister, wants to go to the police to report it.
 Hugo's family closes ranks as Ginny and the rest side with Hugo, who fears that his arrest and imprisonment will ruin the family's reputation.
 As the police investigation closes in on Hugo, the power struggle leads to deadly consequences.
+When Jamie reports the hit-and-run to the police, they incorrectly assume that Jamie committed the hit-and-run because the car involved was registered to him.

-At the end, Peter and Hugo murder Jamie and arrange it to look like a suicide—that it had been Jamie driving the car that killed the woman—and he had killed himself out of guilt by throwing his dead body off a seaside cliff.
-The police believe the story and close the case, and the amoral Hugo gets away with everything as he continues his sordid and unwholesome life undisturbed.
+Jamie later crashes a former dinner party that Hugo is throwing at Crewne Hall, the family estate, to try to persuade him to come forward to admit their involvement with the woman's death.
+But instead, Hugo and Peter, unwilling to give up their livelihoods and to make sure Jamie will never talk to the police or anyone else about the accident ever again, murder him and have their Army regiment colleagues arrange it to look like a suicide--and that Jamie had killed himself out of guilt--by throwing his dead body off a seaside cliff.
+The police close the case, and the amoral Hugo and all of his friends literally get away with everything as they continue their sordid and unwholesome life undisturbed.